How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

 Any person who tells you anything different hasn’t been successful!

-Regardless if you’re a high-performance person or a dipsh-t, life is difficult for every man out there.
+Whether you’re a successful person or a dipsh-t, life is difficult for every man out there.
 What separates successful men from the failures is one thing: How you end up reacting to and interrupting what happens to you in life.

 Truthfully, we all have issues.
 However, high-performance businessmen accept the issues, learn how to deal with them, and move forward right past them.